How Big Do Mini Bernedoodles Get?

 Quick Tip: Keep track of your puppy’s weight every two weeks during the first six months.
 It’s a helpful way to spot growth patterns and check in on their development.

-If you’re still wondering, “How big do Mini Bernedoodles get compared to the standard ones?”—you’re not alone.
-Many families explore both sizes before making a decision.
-While both share the same sweet personality, trainability, and hypoallergenic qualities (especially when ethically bred like those at Fox Creek Farm Goldendoodles and Bernedoodles), their size differences can influence your choice depending on your home and lifestyle.
+If you’re still wondering how big Mini Bernedoodles get compared to other sizes, you’re not alone.
+Bernedoodles actually come in four sizes: Tiny, Mini, Medium, and Standard.
+Many families explore two or three of these before making a decision.
+All four share the same sweet personality, trainability, and hypoallergenic coat when ethically bred, but their size differences can help determine which one best fits your home and lifestyle.

 Why Size May Matter for You